microbit-apps/microcode-v2/docs/doc-plan.md

 ## Syntax

 In the following, a word in ALLCAPS refers to a non-terminal in MicroCode's grammar.
-Words in lowercase are terminal symbols and may have dashes and other symbols in them. <float> is a floating point number; <pos> is an integer greater than zero.
-Comments follow //.
+All other words are terminal symbols and may have dashes and other symbols in them, with the following
+exceptions: <float> is a floating point number; <pos> is an integer greater than zero; // designates a comment.

 A program (PROG) consists of 5 pages, number 1-5, each with a possibly empty sequence of rules RULE:

-    PROG := page-1 RULE\* page-2 RULE\* page-3 RULE\* page-4 RULE\* page-5 RULE\*
+    PROG := page-1 RULE* page-2 RULE* page-3 RULE* page-4 RULE* page-5 RULE*

 Each rule has an option when section WHEN and an optional do section DO.